 While the Teaching Campus Program has strong potential to improve literacy, several obstacles must be addressed.
-Lack of student motivation aligns with Deci & Ryan (2000) and Ryan & Deci (2000), self-determination theory which emphasizes intrinsic motivation driven by autonomy and relevance.
+Lack of student motivation aligns with Deci and Ryan's Self-Determination Theory (2000), which emphasizes intrinsic motivation driven by autonomy and relevance.
 If students do not perceive the importance of literacy, they are unlikely to engage actively.